mikey75/etrex-uploader/README.md

 You need to add jars to the classpath, or add glassfish implementations to pom.xml.
 None of these solutions is recommended.
 Just run it from Java 11.
 However, there's a workaround planned so that it works out of the box anytime with any java >=11.
 Stay tuned, but until then - use Java 11.

+RUN
+==
+To run the application outside the development environment

+- mvn clean package in the source dir, this will create target/etrex-uploader.zip file
+- Unpack this file to some location on your local computer
+- cd to that location
+- run it: java -jar etrex-uploader.jar

 BINARY RELEASES
 =